An admittedly rather biased look at the types of water ‘conditioners’ and limescale

 a drainage pipe, and constant salt replenishment.
 They are not considered eco-friendly

-experience, do they work?
-Yes.
+In our experience, do they work?

 We cannot make this any simpler: Ask the supplier of your limescale inhibitor if